Trump administration says courts shouldn’t decide Don McGahn case

 A federal court should not referee a fight between Congress and the Trump administration over the testimony of former White House Counsel Don McGahn, the Justice Department said Monday.

-In a filing with the D.C.
-Court of Appeals, Justice Department attorneys said a decision could impact the impeachment process of President Trump.
+In a filing with D.C.
+Court of Appeals, Justice Department attorneys said a decision on whether Mr. McGahn should comply with a congressional subpoena could impact the impeachment process.

+Democrats on the House Judiciary Committee subpoenaed Mr. McGahn earlier this year, before Congress launched its impeachment inquiry.
+They say Mr. McGahn has relevant testimony to offer on whether President Trump sought to obstruct Congress by attempting to fire former special counsel Robert Mueller.

-Democrats on the House Judiciary Committee have alleged the Trump administration blocking Mr. McGahn from testifying before the panel amounts to obstruction of Congress.
+The lawmakers have also alleged that the Trump administration is obstructing Congress by blocking Mr. McGhan’s testimony.

 Last week, Democrats approved obstruction of Congress as one of two articles of impeachment against Mr. Trump.
 The other article was for abuse of power.